leekoei/mouse-jiggler/README.md

 # mouse-jiggler

 Mouse jiggler is a handy tool to emulator a mouse that moves all the time in certain pattern.

+Application?
+You know that...

 ## Compatible Arduino Boards

-32u4 and SAMD based boards (Leonardo, Esplora, Zero, Due and MKR Family)
+32u4 and SAMD based Arduino boards (Leonardo, Esplora, Zero, Due and MKR Family), or compatible third party boards.

-## TBD
+## Next Steps

 - Add more moving patterns
 - Get keyboard input from computer keyboard, without using serial console.
 The input can be used to turn ON/OFF jiggler movement and toggle pattern